Stability of optimal transport on metric measure spaces: Introduction

-An Alexandrov space is a geodesic space of finite Hausdorff dimension and of curvature bounded from below (cf. \cite{zbMATH01626771}).
+\paragraph{A. Metric measure spaces:} An Alexandrov space is a geodesic space of finite Hausdorff dimension and of curvature bounded from below (cf. \cite{zbMATH01626771}).
 An ${\rm RCD}(K,N)$ space is a metric measure spaces verifying the synthetic Riemannian curvature-dimension condition \cite{zbMATH05049052,zbMATH05578758, zbMATH06303881, G-O}.
 An $n$-dimensional Alexandrov space with curvature bounded from below by $k$, equipped with its $n$-Hausdorff measure, is an ${\rm RCD}(k(n-1), n)$ space \cite{zbMATH06032507,zbMATH05962558}.
 After \cite{brenier1991polar, mccann2001polar}, Gigli--Rajala--Sturm \cite[Theorem 1.1]{ gigli2016optimal} proved the existence and uniqueness of the optimal transport map on an $\rm{RCD}(K,N)$ space $(X,\d,\mm)$, for the quadratic cost $c(x,y)=\frac{1}{2}\d^2(x,y)$ and the source measure $\rho\ll \mm$.

-John domains, named after F. John \cite{zbMATH03166766}, encompass many cases of interest, such as bounded Lipschitz domains, bounded domains satisfying a cone condition and certain fractal domains (see \cite{zbMATH00858510} for more discussions). \begin{definition}[John domain] A bounded open subset $S$ of a metric space is called a \emph{John domain} if there is a distinguished point $x_0 \in S$ and a constant $\eta > 0$ such that, for every $x \in S$, there is a rectifiable curve $\gamma \colon [0, \ell(\gamma)] \to S$ parametrized by arc length, such that $\gamma(0) = x$, $\gamma(\ell(\gamma)) = x_0$, and
+\paragraph{B. Source measures:} In \cite[Theorem 1.9]{arXiv:2411.04908}, it has been shown that when the source measure $\rho$ is the uniform density on some non-John domain $S\subset \R^n$, then no quantitative stability estimates of the form A bounded open subset $S$ of a metric space is called a \emph{John domain} if there is a distinguished point $x_0 \in S$ and a constant $\eta > 0$ such that, for every $x \in S$, there is a rectifiable curve $\gamma \colon [0, \ell(\gamma)] \to S$ parametrized by arc length, such that $\gamma(0) = x$, $\gamma(\ell(\gamma)) = x_0$, and

+John domains encompass many cases of interest, such as bounded Lipschitz domains, bounded domains satisfying a cone condition and certain fractal domains (see \cite{zbMATH00858510} for more discussions).

-where $S^c$ denotes the complement of $S$. \end{definition} In \cite[Theorem 1.9]{arXiv:2411.04908}, it has been shown that when the source measure $\rho$ is the uniform density on some non-John domain $S\subset \R^n$, then no quantitative stability estimates of the form $\|\phi_\mu-\phi_\nu\|_{L^2(\rho)}\leq C W_p^\alpha(\mu,\nu)$ can hold for any $C, \alpha, p>0$.
-Moreover, examples in \cite{letrouit2025unstableoptimaltransportmaps} indicates that both unboundedness of the density and openness of $S$ may cause instability of optimal transport maps.
+Moreover, examples found by Letrouit \cite{letrouit2025unstableoptimaltransportmaps} indicates that both unboundedness of the density of the source measure $\rho$, and the openness of $S$ may cause instability of optimal transport maps.
+So we assume that $a_1\mm\restr{S} \leq \rho\leq a_2\mm\restr{S}$ for some John domain $S$ and constants $a_1,a_2>0$.